Wondering "can I do estate planning online?" Here is what you need to know if you are considering whether to use online estate planning tools.

 Throughout the do-it-yourself process, if you have any concerns about your estate plan, consulting with an estate planning attorney can be helpful.
 If you’ve created documents online but feel you need more guidance, an estate planning lawyer can help round out your estate plan to fit your needs.

 Additionally, if you created an estate plan using online tools but find that your needs have changed, you should hire an attorney to revisit your estate planning documents.
+(If you do speak with a lawyer, check out our key questions to ask an estate planning attorney when you first meet).

 When creating an estate plan online, preparation can help make the process easier.
 To get started, begin thinking about the loved ones you’d like to include in your estate plan, as well as a trusted individual to serve as the executor of your estate.